turi-code/userguide/recommender/introduction.md

 In particular, the
 [FactorizationRecommender](https://dato.com/products/create/docs/generated/graphlab.recommender.factorization_recommender.FactorizationRecommender.html) and the [RankingFactorizationRecommender](https://dato.com/products/create/docs/generated/graphlab.recommender.ranking_factorization_recommender.RankingFactorizationRecommender.html) both incorporate the side data into the prediction through additional interaction terms between the user, the item, and the side feature.
 For the actual formula, see the API docs for the [FactorizationRecommender](https://dato.com/products/create/docs/generated/graphlab.recommender.factorization_recommender.FactorizationRecommender.html).
 Both of these models also allow you to obtain the parameters that have been learned for each of the side features via the `m['coefficients']` argument.

 Side data may also be provided for each observation.
-For example it might be useful to have recommendations change based on the time at which the query is being made.
-To do so you could create a model using an SFrame that contains a time column, in addition to a user and item column.
+For example, it might be useful to have recommendations change based on the time at which the query is being made.
+To do so, you could create a model using an SFrame that contains a time column, in addition to a user and item column.
 For example, a "time" column could include a string indicating the hour; this will be treated as a categorical variable and the model will learn a latent factor for each unique hour.

 ```
 # sf has columns: user_id, item_id, time